jump-kick/nodejs-store-demo/README.md

 ## Overview
 This server was generated using the [OpenAPI Generator](https://openapi-generator.tech) project and then implemented by me.
 It is still a work in progress.
 Latest feautres:
+- Added API versioning to the URL paths
+- Added more unit tests and input validation for the API endpoints
 - Added a transient "database" to the app for demo purposes, DataService.js, along with some baseline products to seed the database.
 - Add/create a new product in the ManagerController
 - Get all available products in the ShopperController or ManagerController